AWehenkel/phd-defense/talk.md

 ]

 ???
+Let us suppose someone comes to you, he throws a ball up in the air, and tells you "catch the ball I will give you 1000$".

 - This could really happen to you if you walk in the street.
 I hope 1000$ motivates you to listen for the next hour.

 - You look at the ball and then you identify the horizontal speed of the ball in order